arkency/posts/posts/2015-09-04-testing-race-conditions.md

 that you choose to implement the test should fail. **If it doesn't fail it means the contention you created is not big enough**.

+One more thing.
+This test has `self.use_transactional_fixtures = false` which means it will not run in a transaction (otherwise other the connection from other threads would not see the records created by setup in the main testing thread).
+Your test is responsible for cleaning the database after running itself.
+I use `database_cleaner` with `deletion` strategy for that.

 Did you like this article?
 You might find [our Rails books interesting as well](/products) .

 <a href="http://rails-refactoring.com"><img src="/assets/images/fearless-refactoring-fit.png" width="18%" /></a>